 The Frisians had advanced metalurgy that will astound our scientists if they find relics, like iron crossbows mounted like cannons on ships, plus alloys of tempered brass and silver, circa 10,000 bce.
 With the Humboldt current along the coast, even good sailors will lose ships.
 The water being so cold there, should have helped to preserve the wrecks.
 Plus ships with masts and rows of oars should be easy to notice, and won't be mistaken for more recent vessels.
 It seems likely that there were islands that may have served as ports off the coast of Chile, and the inlets of Patagonia.

 Consider for a moment how many centuries or millennias would have been required to develope the horticulture and hybridation of over 200 varieties of potatoes, and the many other food plants that originated in South America.
 The same appears true for the strange animal species, like the Ilama and Alpaca, apparent cross-breeds between camels and sheep.
-Even the stingerless honeybee, that appears nowhere else but the Yucatan.
+Even the stingerless honeybee, that appears nowhere else but the Americas.
 Many legends of the Andean people tell of their ancestors remembering the uplift of the Andes.
 Many of the mountains have terraces so high that nothing will grow there.
 We can only assume they were farmed before the Andes uplifted, or were used by survivors of the great flood until the waters subsided.
 The 10,507 bc date becomes easier to accept.
 Andean peanuts made their way to China, and lacquer technology was brought to Mexico from China before recorded history.
 The experts state the Americas were peopled from Asia because of the similarity to Mongolians, instead of realizing that the Mongolians may have came from America in prehistoric times, since both are of the red race native to this hemisphere.